 3.5.3.
-Gigabit Ethernet Settings
+Gigabit Settings

-The Gigabit Ethernet settings specify the settings related to the Gigabit Ethernet network.
-It allows the backup and transfer of the audio and video data without going through the SDTI network.
+The Gigabit connection allows the backup and transfer of the audio and video data without going through the SDTI network.

-The Gigabit connection is provided via the H3X board.
-Its backplane is equipped with two Gigabit Ethernet ports.
+It is provided via the H3X board.
+Its backplane is equipped with two 1GbE ports.

 The settings need to be defined on at least one port for the server to be able to operate the Ethernet connection.